situation-sh/django-version-field/README.md

 # django-version-field

 A field to handle software version information in Django models.

 Our main goal is to have useful lookups, i.e. to be able to make order comparisons between versions.
-This requires transforming the input into an integer.
+This requires **transforming the input into an integer**.
 We have two desired properties:

 1. To be able to reconstruct the input without losing information.
 2. To preserve the order when transforming inputs into integers.

-The main constraint is the max size of the interger that can be stored in the database (8-bytes).
+The main constraint is the max size of the integer that can be stored in the database (8-bytes).
 This constraint forces us to reject inputs that are too large to fit into our scheme.
-Please read the *Internals* section below for more details.
+Please read the _Internals_ section below for more details.

 ## Usage

 > [!IMPORTANT]
 > Invalid version strings, versions with local version information and inputs too large to be encoded will be rejected.
-Please read the *Internals* section for details.
+Please read the _Internals_ section for details.

 ### Model